codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 #### Codefresh Runtime
 The Codefresh Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
-Depending on the type of installation environment, the Codefresh Runtime is installed either in the Codefresh platform (hybrid), or in the customer environment (hosted).
+Depending on the type of installation environment, the Codefresh Runtime is installed either in the Codefresh platform (hosted), or in the customer environment (hybrid).
 Read more in [Codefresh runtime architecture](#codefresh-runtime-architecture).

 {::nomarkdown}